CrayLabs/SmartRedis/doc/examples/python_api_examples.rst

 The Python ``Client`` API stores and retrieve datasets from the backend database.
 The Python ``DataSet`` API can store and retrieve tensors and metadata from an in-memory ``DataSet`` object.
 To reiterate, the actual interaction with the backend database, where a snapshot of the ``DataSet`` object is sent, is handled by the Client API.
-For further information about datasets, please refer to the :ref:`Dataset section of the Data Structures documentation page <data_structures_dataset>`.
+For further information about datasets, please refer to the :ref:`Dataset section of the Data Structures documentation page <data-structures-dataset>`.

 The code below shows how to store and retrieve tensors which belong to a ``DataSet``.